I was in the darkness. Lost. Messed Up. In search of the truth.

 Jesus' death and resurrection gave us freedom.
 We are no longer under the law of sin and death (Romans 8:2).

 Human as we are, we commit sin again and again and again.
 If Jesus didn't sacrifice His life, we are still in bondage with sin and be separated from God forever.
-Jesus delivered us from this law and made a way for a sinner like me to change through repentance, live a new life, and receive the promised eternal life in God's time.
+Jesus delivered us from this law and made a way for a sinner like me to change through repentance, baptism in the name of Jesus Christ, and the work of the Holy Ghost; so I can live a new life, and receive the promised eternal life in God's time.

 I praise Jesus Christ for His amazing grace that saved the lost, the wretched me!